 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

-3. Details Matter, A Lot – One of the most important proofreading tips is pay attention to the details.
-If you are a detail-oriented person, this will come naturally to you.
-If you’re not innately detail oriented, then be sure to remind yourself as you’re proofreading to consciously pay attention to the details.
 Also, try to pay a little more attention to details in other things you read in your daily life.
 This can help you to naturally become a more detail-oriented person, which will in turn help you in your proofreading work.

 McGraw-Hill’s Proofreading Handbook – This book helps ensure that your documents are letter perfect.